 Editor's note: The information exchanged between EAP server (AUSF in serving network) and ARPF, possibly via an AUSF in the home network acting as a passthrough, would have to be standardised.
 But currently no such interface exists, except for EAP-AKA' where it is SWx and home network-internal.
 It would have to be defined by 3GPP for each EAP method separately as the information exchanged would be EAP method specific.
 It is ffs whether this is desirable or even feasible as 3GPP may not want to provide a full list of allowed EAP methods for NextGen.

-Editor's note: Instead of using EAP-AKA' with EAP server in serving network, also EPS AKA could be used, cf. solution 2.7, to achieve the desired efficiency gains.
+Editor's note: Instead of using EAP-AKA' with EAP server in serving network, also EPS AKA or EPS AKA* could be used, cf. solutions 2.7 and 2.22, to achieve the desired efficiency gains.

 Editor's note: Placing the EAP server in the visited network has some security disadvantages.
 Firstly, the home control of authentication is lost.
+EPS AKA* does not have this disadvantage.
 Secondly, the home network may not be able to check the authorization of the SN in a freshly manner if the SN stores old AVs.
 These disadvantages apply also to EPS AKA, cf. solution 2.7.
+There is a discussion on the impact of the second disadvantage for EPS AKA*, cf. solution 2.22, evaluation section, security item 5).

 5.2.4.9.5 Evaluation